-Ryan Cavanagh has been named Head Men’s Lacrosse Coach at Western Connecticut State University, announced Director of Athletics Ed Farrington on in January.
+Ryan Cavanagh was named Head Men’s Lacrosse Coach at Western Connecticut State University in January of 2016.

 Cavanagh comes to Western after four successful seasons as Head Coach at SUNY Plattsburgh in upstate New York.
 Through four seasons at the helm, the Cardinals went 51-23 including a program-best 14-4 record in 2013 and back-to-back 13-6 campaigns in 2014 and 2015.

 Western Connecticut has some of the best athletic facilities in Division III and is in an area of the country ideal for recruiting high-quality student-athletes,” added Cavanagh.